tmichaelreis/litm_website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The app will auto-update as you edit files.

 ## Deployment